 Table 1.1.2.
-Share categories for species managed in the GT-IFQ program.
+Share categories for species managed in the GT-IFO program.

-D .
+Multi-species share category Abbreviation Species Included

 Snowy grouper

 Deep-water DWG Speckled hind

-grouper Warsaw grouper
+grouper DWG Warsaw grouper

 Yellowedge grouper

 GG Gag

 RG Red grouper

 Black grouper

 Shallow-water Scamp

 grouper SWG Yellowfin grouper

 - Yellowmouth

 grouper

 Blueline tilefish

 Tilefish TF Golden tilefish

 Goldface tilefish

-Although the grouper-tilefish commercial fleet was considered at overcapacity before implementation of the GT-IFQ program, a single fishing season was open for the respective species or species groups, which was closed when the respective quota was estimated to have been met.
+Although the grouper-tilefish commercial fleet was considered at overcapacity before implementation of the GT-IFQ program, a single fishing season was open for each of the respective species or species groups, which was closed when the respective quota was estimated to have been met.
 A summary of the season closures for grouper and tilefish species prior to implementation of the GT-IFQ program is provided in Section 3.1.